Bishop Franco Mulakkal acquitted in rape case; nuns say they will file appeal | Law-Order

 Investigators, lawyers and social activists who stood with the nun in her fight against Mulakkal expressed shock over the verdict, saying it was totally unexpected.

-The Special Investigation Team, which probed the case, arrested the Bishop in September 2018 and charged him with wrongful confinement, rape, unnatural sex and criminal intimidation.
+The SIT arrested the Bishop in September 2018 and charged him with wrongful confinement, rape, unnatural sex and criminal intimidation.

 Trial in the case, which started in November 2019, had concluded on January 10.
 The court had restrained the print and electronic media from publishing any matter relating to the trial in the case without its permission.